Critical Concepts | Hospitals | ICU

 Managing a Code Grey in Healthcare Facilities

-• Nurses and other healthcare personnel working on duty deal with a variety of individuals that can be difficult at times and sometimes the individuals become agitated, aggressive, and violent.
+• Nurses and other healthcare personnel deal with a variety of individuals who can be difficult at times and sometimes become agitated, aggressive, and violent.

 • A code grey may be called to manage the individual to protect themselves, staff, and others.

-• Knowing when to call a code grey, who to call, what team to assemble, and the nursing role are all considerations when preparing for a code gray.
+• Learn when to call a code grey, who to call, what team to assemble, and the nurse’s role in the process.

 Amy White